SpongePowered/SpongeDocs/source/plugin/migrating-from-7-to-8.rst

 SpongeAPI 8 no longer supports custom plugin services, only supporting its own.
 If you want to provide an implementation for a Sponge service, you must now listen to the :javadoc:`ProvideServiceEvent` for the service interface you wish to provide the implementation for.
 Within this method, you may suggest a supplier that will create the service in the event your plugin is selected to provide the service.
+Note that most services are server scoped, meaning that it is possible for there to be multiple requests to provide some services during a game's lifetime.

 There is no guarantee that the event will get called for your plugin if another plugin has provided the service first or if Sponge is configured to only look for a specific service.